Craigslist founder, Facebook's ex-security chief team up over 2020 online fears

 “What we’re doing is rebuilding the arsenal of democracy,” Newmark, who founded classifieds site Craigslist, told Reuters.

-A spokesman for the observatory said it is currently negotiating with companies such as Facebook, Alphabet Inc’s (GOOGL.O) Google and Twitter (TWTR.N) for access to user data.
+A spokesman for the observatory said it is currently negotiating with companies such as Facebook, Alphabet Inc’s Google and Twitter for access to user data.

 Stamos, who left Facebook last August, called the power given to social media companies to police election issues “insane.”